-Insurance products are offered in conjunction with Morgan Stanley Smith Barney LLC's licensed insurance agency affiliates.
+Life insurance is offered through Morgan Stanley Smith Barney LLC's licensed insurance agency affiliates.

 Not all products and services discussed are available at Morgan Stanley.

 Morgan Stanley Smith Barney LLC is a registered Broker/Dealer, Member SIPC, and not a bank.
 Where appropriate, Morgan Stanley Smith Barney LLC has entered into arrangements with banks and other third parties to assist in offering certain banking related products and services.